groupserver/gs.site.home/README.txt

 ``ISiteHomeRightColumn``:
   The right column, which is normally used for dynamic information.

-``ISiteHomeTabs``:
+``ISiteHomeActity``:
-  Some *tabs*, which are very similar to the Tabs shown on the Group page [#group]_.
+  The activity on the site.
+These are shown as *tabs*, which are very similar to the Tabs shown on the Group page [#group]_.
 The tabs are contained within the right-hand column of the site homepage.

 ``ISiteHomeEpilogue``:
   Unimportant information that appears at the bottom of the page.